If you’re thinking about writing an actuary exam soon, you’re probably curious about how much it’ll cost to take the exams.

 The study materials that you’ll need for your exam will teach you all the topics that you need to know.
 You can purchase a study manual or an online seminar for your exam.
 Study materials are optional, but highly recommended.

 Study manuals are books specifically designed for each exam.
-They tend to be the most affordable option.
+They’re one of the more affordable options.
 Online seminars, on the other hand, include video lessons specifically tailored to the exam and tend to be more expensive, especially if you’re not a student.
+There’s one major exception to this, which is the TIA online seminars that are free.

 In addition to the study materials mentioned above, some people also choose to join the Study Strategy Program to get step-by-step guidance on how to pass their first actuarial exam.
 This is optional, but if you’re feeling unsure on exactly how to go about preparing for your exam it will be extremely helpful for you.